 Gradient and color sets are becoming ever more popular as designers are creating patterns specifically for them.
 SweetGeorgia has created Party of Five which are color coordinated gradient sets.
 We brought them in on the Tough Love Sock, which is a blend of Superwash Merino and Nylon, and each set contains 5 skeins of 105 yards.
 They would knit up beautifully into Polygrade, which we have a class scheduled on 6/15, and Striped Cowl.
 The possibilities really are endless as to what these color sets can be used for!

 Saturday April 21st was the first LYS day.
 In our online age, it can be very easy to shop online forget the benefits of an LYS.

 We at Nitro Knitters count ourselves fortunate to be a part of the fiber community.
 We get to meet so many amazing people, see finished projects and watch brand new knitters and crocheters blossom, and friendships develop.
 We work hard to bring new things into the shop, have a varied selection, offer classes and events to further your skills, and social times to visit with fellow yarn enthusiasts.
-We try to continue the local love by supporting local dyers like Bumblebirch, Candy Skein, Canon Hand Dyes, NanoStitch Lab, and Solstice as well as local artists who make jewelry, project bags, stitch markers and soap and candles
+We try to continue the local love by supporting local dyers like Bumblebirch, Candy Skein, Canon Hand Dyes, and NanoStitch Lab, as well as local artists who make jewelry, project bags, stitch markers, soap and candles

 Thank you for supporting local and we look forward to continuing to be your LYS!